nishantrama/AWSCost/README.md

 <h1 align="center"> AWS Cost Utility<project-name></h1>

 ## Overview
-Provide an automated mechanism to pull metrics from AWS Billing and Cost Management APIs and ingest them into Dynatrace for charting and Dashboard visualization.=
+Provide an automated mechanism to pull metrics from AWS Billing and Cost Management APIs and ingest them into Dynatrace for charting and Dashboard visualization.